-- Questions will be handed out periodically during quarter. - You are required to turn in TWO synopses.
-1 in 1st half of quarter and one after (see calendar for your group's due date). - Different groups will be assigned different questions with different due dates. - Each should be about 1+ to 2 typed pages long (but NOT over two, and NOT single spaced.
-More than 2.5 pages may induce penalties). - Must be as grammatically correct and understandable as possible. - Should incorporate term(s) from lists that are relavant. - You MUST include at least 3 internal citations (showing source/page #) of info source, of which 2 min. must be from required readings.
+- Questions will be posted periodically during quarter. - You are required to turn in only ONE synopsis (see calendar for your group's due date). - Different groups will be assigned different questions with different due dates. - Each should be about 1+ to 2 typed pages long (but NOT over two, and NOT single spaced.
+More than 2.5 pages may induce penalties). - Must be as grammatically correct and understandable as possible. - Should incorporate term(s) from lists that are relevant.

-• You will share info in synopsis orally in class, likely NOT on day it is due, so stay prepared.
+- You MUST include at least 3 internal citations (showing source/page #) of info source, of which 2 min. must be from required readings. - You will share info in synopsis orally in class, likely NOT on day it is due, so stay prepared.
 Worth c.
 25% of synopsis grade.

-Civil Rights Paper: 10%
+Civil Rights Paper: 12%

-You will write a short paper (same as synopsis length and writing parameters-see above) concerning a portion of the MARCH books.
+You will write a short paper (same as synopsis length and writing parameters- see above) concerning a portion of the MARCH books.
 Which portion you will write on and submit will be based on your group.
 This will require both an explanation of the portion you read, as well as some reaction to it.
 We will discuss this more in class around Quiz 2.

-In Class Discussions/Participation 10%.
+In Class Discussions/Particpation 10%.